matthijscox/Blog/menu2.md

 ## Overcoming Bias

 [Overcoming Bias](overcomingbias.com) a blog from Robin Hanson.
-Author of "The Elephant in the Brain" (that's how I found him at first).
+Author of the book "The Elephant in the Brain" (that's how I found him at first).

+## Melting Asphalt

+[Melting Asphalt](https://meltingasphalt.com/) is written by Kevin Simler, another author of the book "The Elephant in the Brain".

 ## Alexey Guzey